Authorities discover shoplifter hiding in woman’s car

 WICHITA, Kan.
-(KSNW) – Aimee Herrman was on her lunch break and went to the Dillon’s grocery store at 21st and Maize road for a quick salad.
+(KSNW) – Aimee Herrman was on her lunch break earlier this week and went to the Dillon’s grocery store at 21st and Maize Road for a quick salad.

 She was shopping when she heard her name called over the store’s intercom, asking her to come to the storefront.
 The loss prevention team identified a shoplifter walking throughout the store that was now hiding in Herrman’s car, avoiding being caught.